Since today is April Fool’s Day – and my birthday * – let’s have some fun and look at James Tissot’s nude pictures.

-Meanwhile, he painted the perfect figure of Olympia (1863) – which caused a scandal as “filth” at the 1865 Salon.
+Meanwhile, he painted the perfect figure of Olympia (1863) – which caused a scandal as “filth” at the Salon in 1865.

 Edgar Degas (1834 –1917), like Tissot and Regnault, studied for a time with Lamothe.
 Degas made an unremarkable Salon début in 1865 with a historic picture, Scene of War in the Middle Ages (called Misfortunes of the City of Orléans after his death), featuring several nude figures.
 In the 1860s, Degas pursued his interest in painting race horses, and in the 1870s, he began painting ballet dancers, but he did not begin his series of nude women bathing until the 1880s.

 Gustave Courbet (1819 –77) routinely painted nude women who are alive and exuberant in their sexuality.
-While his first attempt to exhibit a nude was rejected for indecency by the 1864 Salon jury, Courbet’s Woman with the Parrot (1866) was accepted for display at the 1866 Salon.
+While his first attempt to exhibit a nude was rejected for indecency by the Salon jury in 1864, Courbet’s Woman with the Parrot (1866) was accepted for display at the Salon in 1866.
 It was a tremendous success.

-And, of course, in 1866, Courbet painted The Origin of the World, but it was a small picture (18 x 22 in./46 x 55 cm), painted just for Khalil Bey (1831 –1879), a Turkish diplomat.
+And, of course, in 1866, Courbet painted The Origin of the World, but it was a small picture (18 by 22 in./46 by 55 cm), painted just for Khalil Bey (1831 –1879), a Turkish diplomat.
 (Bey, who collected erotic paintings, bought Ingres’ The Turkish Bath in 1865 and commissioned a version of Courbet’s The Sleepers in 1866.)
 Courbet’s little picture was untitled at that time.
 Bey kept it in a locked cabinet, showing it only to his friends – until he was bankrupted by his gambling debts, shortly after he purchased it from Courbet.
 The picture was sold privately in January 1868 and was not exhibited publicly until shown at the Brooklyn Museum in New York in 1988.
 It now is on display at the Musée d’Orsay, where it has been only since 1995.
-[It’s likely that the model was Joanna Hiffernan – the Irish mistress of James Whistler, who was in Valparaiso, Chile at the time it was painted.]

 After Tissot first achieved success in Paris in 1864, he was a bit of a dandy and a man about town.
 But the few times he painted nude women, he didn’t get their anatomy quite right.
 Either he didn’t study enough from live models (female models had to be hired independently), or he just didn’t have the knack for – or interest in – drawing nudes.